Kamesh-T/RatingApplication/README.md

-You can visit updated project link:https://projectrating3.pythonanywhere.com/
+You can visit updated project link : https://projectrating3.pythonanywhere.com/